 Very Old Mountain Hemlock Styling-

 This antique tree was collected some years ago by Anton Nijhuis of Vancouver Island, Canada, and was recently brought to Oregon, USA.
-We reworked it here last week for a client.
+We reworked it here last week.
 The dynamism of the low descending branch and its bumping movement definitely made for a fun styling.

 Curiously, the entire tree is a rooted branch.
 It has somewhat larger needles than most Mountain Hemlocks have, and Anton said that it seemed like a strain of hemlock localized to that one mountain, and he’d not seen it elsewhere.